 Done!
 Lock your phone and enjoy the content.
 If you want to change the volume and other things, you can always unlock it and do the same.
 You’re set for the next few hours of binge-watching.
 This way, you can install Kodi on Chromecast easily.

 This method is straightforward to set up but might not be as battery friendly as the first one.
-If the battery is not your concern at the moment and you want to set this up as fast as possible, this method is for you.
+If the battery is not your concern at the moment and you want to set this up as fast as possible, this method for kodi chromecast combo is for you.

-Download and install Google cast app on your smartphone alongside Kodi.
+- Download and install Google Home on your smartphone alongside Kodi.

-Open the Google cast app and open the hamburger menu on the top.
+- Open the Google Home app and open the hamburger menu on the top.
 Select cast screen/audio option and then press OK on the warning message that might follow.

 The video will now start to play on both your phone as well as the TV that you have selected.
 You can now lock your phone and lean back.